-'''

-Building --> extrude(10)

-'''

-A building footprint is extruded to a 3D mass model.
+Building ---> extrude(10) A building footprint is extruded to a 3D mass model.
 The resulting scope is illustrated in yellow.
 The x-, y- and z-dimensions of the scope are illustrated in red, green and blue respectively.
 The pivot axes are shows in the same colors.

-The mass model is split into one Main facade (front) and a number of Side facades (side).
+Building ---> extrude(10) comp(f) { front : color("#FFFF00") Main. | side : color("#00FFFF") Side. } The mass model is split into one Main facade (front) and a number of Side facades (side).
 Each face is now the geometry of a new shape (Main and Side shapes).
-The new shapes' scopes and pivots depend on the faces' orientation.
+The new shape' scopes and pivots depend on the faces' orientation.
 The x-axis points along the first edge and the z-axis points along the face normal.
 The scope's z-dimension is zero.